-These are measures that are expected to provide significant protection of the ORVs unless a Material Change in Circumstances occurs.
+These are measures that are expected to provide significant protection of the ORVs, unless a Material Change in Circumstances occurs.

 The Long-Term Protection Measures are summarized below.
-The Long-Term Protection Measures will be pursued in accordance with Attachment A.
+The Long-Term Protection Measures will be pursued in accordance with the Milestones in Attachment A.

 1. Appropriation of CWCB instream flow right.
-The SG recommended and CWCB appropriated ISF water rights decreed on March 26, 2013 for base flows in W&S Segments 4, 5, and 6.
+The Stakeholder Group-SG recommended and CWCB appropriated has expressed support for a CWCB-ISF water right or water rights decreed on March 26, 2013 for base flows in the subject stream segments W&S Segments 4, 5, and 6.
 An ISF water right can protect stream flows between two points on a stream from future water rights appropriations in accordance with the State's prior appropriation system.
-ISF water rights are held exclusively by the CWCB for minimum stream flows to preserve the natural environment to a reasonable degree and are adjudicated and administered within the State's water right priority system.
+ISF water rights are held exclusively by the CWCB for minimum stream flows to preserve the natural environment to a reasonable degree, and are adjudicated and administered within the State's water right priority system.

 - 2. Delivery of water to a downstream demand: Water released from storage or otherwise made available from upstream sources can be delivered to downstream demands.
 Such deliveries can be "shepherded" (i.e., protected) through the subject stream segments.
 A primary example is the release of water from Green Mountain Reservoir pursuant to the 1984 Green Mountain Reservoir Operating Policy for delivery to irrigation demands in the Grand Valley near Grand Junction. - 3.
 Existing senior water rights: The Shoshone and Cameo groups of senior water rights generally control the administrative call within the Colorado River Basin.
 These water rights are located downstream of the subject stream reaches; therefore, an administrative call during dry or average conditions by these water rights can curtail diversions from upstream junior water rights or require the release of water from storage to replace those junior diversions.
 This administrative call generally results in stream flow through the subject stream segments in amounts greater than would exist in the absence of the administrative call. - 4.
-Upper Colorado River Endangered Fish Recovery Program: This is an existing program that implements mechanisms by which water is released or bypassed from upstream reservoirs for the benefit of the endangered fish species in the Grand Valley on a temporary basis.
+Upper Colorado River Endangered Species Fish Recovery Program: This is an existing program that implements mechanisms by which water is released or bypassed from upstream reservoirs for the benefit of the endangered fish species in the Grand Valley on a temporary basis.
 The water deliveries are protected through the subject stream segments downstream through the 15-Mile Reach of the Colorado River.
 During peak runoff, bypasses from upstream reservoirs can provide peak flushing flows through the subject stream segments.
 During dry periods in late summer or early fall, releases from upstream storage to supplement low flows in the 15-Mile Reach can significantly supplement flows in the subject stream segments.

-Material Change in Circumstances: The SG Plan includes mechanisms to address a Material Change in Circumstances that could impact the effectiveness of these Long-Term Protection Measures (Attachment A) in protecting the ORVs.
+Material Change in Circumstances: The SG Plan includes mechanisms to address a Material Change in Circumstances that could impact the effectiveness of these Llong-Tterm Protection Mmeasures (Attachment A) in protecting the ORVs.
+These are included as part of the detailed Milestones in Part II of Attachment A to this Plan.